Kaxiercy/Kaxiercy.github.io/_pages/about.md

 <br>

-# 🧐 Research Experience
+# 🧐 Research Focus
-The current main theme of the research is based on environmental big data, integrating AI techniques with traditional mechanistic models to conduct an in-depth analysis of the causes and spatial-temporal sources of atmospheric pollution.
-This work aspires to offer not only a novel scientific perspective but also vital strategic support for global efforts to mitigate air pollution, ultimately contributing to the sustainable survival and well-being of humanity.
+My research focuses on how atmospheric pollution responds to changes in emissions, climate, and urban environments.
+By integrating atmospheric observations, environmental big data, AI, and mechanistic models, I aim to uncover the underlying processes and improve our ability to understand and predict air pollution.

 <br>